Trustees

 Trustee

 Catherine was born and raised in York and spent her early career as an academic in the humanities and social sciences.
 Her PhD research involved spending time in Berlin at the time of the fall of the Wall and the Reunification between East and West Germany, and focussed on how this socio-economic upheaval was impacting on the lives of individuals, specifically women who were mothers.
 Seeing Eastern Europe open up in the late 80s and early 90s was a formative experience leading to a deep faith in the ability of humans to bring about peaceful change for the good, despite the way world events have turned in recent years.
 Her call to ordination was unexpected and came while she was managing a research unit in the psychology department of the University of Bath.
 She continued in this post while training part time and raising two small children.
 Following ordination as priest in the Church of England, her early ministry included ministering in a number of areas of urban socio-economic deprivation as well as several rural settings.
 She moved to Northumberland in 2020 to take up the post of Archdeacon of Lindisfarne.
 She brings with her experience of partnership working, community engagement, working alongside volunteers and change management.
 She is a life-long advocate of environmental causes, equality and inclusion, social justice and grass-roots empowerment.
-Catherine is also a trustee of the Newcastle Diocesan Board of Finance, the Seahouses Hostel and the Lord Crewe Charity.

 Norman Hooks